googlearchive/abelana-gcp/README.md

 How do I, as a developer, bring this project up as my own Google Cloud Platform project?

 1. Grab the project from GitHub
-  * Following the Go guidelines, the project belongs in your GOPATH (ours is ~/go)
+  * Following the Go guidelines, the project belongs in your GOPATH (ours is ~/go).
-  * The files go into $GOPATH/src/github.com/GoogleCloudPlatform/abelana-gcp
+  * The files go into $GOPATH/src/github.com/GoogleCloudPlatform/abelana-gcp.
   * There are 3 Appe Engine applications:
     * **default** - the main website, supports identity-toolkit sign-on.
-(We took their sample)
+(We took their sample).
     * **endpoints** - Where most of the action occurs.
     * **notice** - Takes [Object Change Notifications](https://cloud.google.com/storage/docs/object-change-notification) from Google Cloud Storage and connects with the Image magick for resizing and re-encoding.
 Then uploads to GCS, and notifies endpoints.
   * There is also a third party directory of code we modified.
   * The GCE app
-    * **imagemagick** - the docker component for hosting imagemagick
+    * **imagemagick** - the docker component for hosting imagemagick.
   * [Redis](http://redis.io/) -- Not much there, you should modify the config files for your instance yourself.

 1. Create a Cloud Project